 You are headed to Walt Disney World and you need to get organized!
 You are probably wondering – what do I bring to Walt Disney World?
 Figuring out your packing list can be a daunting task.

 Of course, what you pack will largely be determined by two things: the time of year you are going and what you will be doing on your vacation.

-That being said, here is a pack list for Disney World to help you get started.
+That being said, here is a packing list for Disney World to help you get started.
 Use this as a guide – leave the items you don’t necessarily need off your final packing list and add an additional items you need to have the most magical time ever.

 This packing guide covers all the basics you will need, and extra things for you to think through to help make sure you don’t miss a thing!
 Disney World is a magical place and bringing the right items is a great way to ensure you have the best time ever.